 It costs nothing to learn more about your legal rights and options.
 If you’re injured, you’re entitled to a free consultation with an attorney who will review your case and explain where you stand legally.

 If your attorney recommends legal action, you’ll pay no legal fees until your attorney recovers a settlement or a verdict on your behalf.

-Get the legal help you need, speak to an accident attorney at once if you’ve been injured, and understand that if you are a victim of negligence in Massachusetts, you have rights, and the law is on your side.
+Get the legal help you need, speak to a Boston injury attorney at once if you’ve been injured, and understand that if you are a victim of negligence in Massachusetts, you have rights, and the law is on your side.